draftsofcode/blogger/content/posts/100DaysOfCode_daily_log.md

 I chose to focus my attention on SwiftUI because I wanted to become more familiar with the iOS ecosystem; specifically, the emergent SwiftUI.
 If I make it far enough, I will likely build an Android version using Android Studio and Kotlin to become more familiar with that ecosystem.
 Eventually, I may spend some time in either React Native or Flutter to make my cross-platform journey easier.
 For now, SwiftUI and the iOS ecosystem is where I am starting.
 Somewhere along this journey, I will share tips and tricks to help you pick up these technologies.

 I am very excited about this experience and hope to keep it going.
 That being said, I will likely have to switch to early mornings as my family is not used to me being unavailable and are having a slightly tough time adjusting.
 It definitely feels nice to be missed even if I am only 20 feet away :)

+### Day 4: Thursday, April 1, 2021

+**Today's Progress:** Continued Apple's SwiftUI Tutorial

+**Thoughts:** Today, I am almost done with Chapter 1 of the Apple SwiftUI Tutorial.
+Next, is section 6 called [Set Up Navigation Between List and Detail](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation).
+The tutorial is pretty straightforward and is a good enough introduction to SwiftUI.
+You should have some experience with the Swift programming language and should be familiar with the Xcode environment.
+Fortunately, I spent the last few months going through the [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Dr. Angela Yu.
+Through project-based learning, Dr. Yu introduces you to the Xcode environment and some of the practices of iOS development.
+Because of going through these courses, picking up SwiftUI has been a process of learning SwiftUI fairly straightforward.

+There are 4 Chapters to Apple's SwiftUI tutorial:

+1. SwiftUI Essentials
+2. Drawing and Animation
+3. App Design and Layout
+4. Framework Integration

+Below is a sample from the tutorial.
+Even if you do not know SwiftUI, I am pretty sure you can figure out what the below code does:

+{{< figure src="/img/SwiftUI_sample.png" title="SwiftUI Sample" height="600" width="600" >}}

+Progress is good so far.
+Should be in a good place to start the app building once I have completed this tutorial.
+I will be sharing some code examples once I actually start building my app.